-Successful project teams understand that effective project management goes beyond schedules and budgets.
-It's about creating an environment that enables continued success and development.
+Basics of project management are not just about schedules and budgets — it's about creating an environment that allows for the continued success and development of the project team.
+It's about creating an environment that allows for continued success and development.
 Each project is a unique opportunity to create value, learn and improve organizational capabilities.

 Fundamental principles of successful teams: